 Specific exemptions and deductions apply for the purposes of determining the net result of each income category.

-Losses – Tax losses generated from business activities and other independent professional activities may only be set off against income derived from those types of activity.
+Tax losses generated from business activities and other independent professional activities may only be set off against income derived from those types of activity.
 Losses that could not have been set off may be carried forward for the maximum period of 5 years.
 Up 50% of loss may be utilized in a given year.
+It is also possible to reduce the loss by an amount not exceeding PLN 5,000,000 at a time, the amount not deducted being settled in the remaining years of the five-year period, provided that the amount of the reduction in any of those years may not exceed 50% of the amount of the loss.

 In the case of employment income, the employer is obliged to remit the tax not later than on the 20th day of the month following the month the wages were paid out.